mxcl/PromiseKit/Documentation/GettingStarted.md

 Our documentation often omits the `return` for clarity.

 However this is a blessing and a curse, as the Swift compiler often will fail to infer return types.
-See our Trouble Shooting guide for more help.
+See our [Troubleshooting Guide](Troubleshooting.md) if you require further assistance.

 # Further Reading